-The generation of signal from the EEG dataset is dependent of a number of variables [9].
+The generation of signal from the EEG dataset is dependent of a number of variables [13].
 This dataset changes from subject to subject and this simulator can generate any type of EEG signal.
 The seizure start points and end points have been clearly described in the database given by the CHB-MIT database.
 Before sending the test signal to the NI-DAQ hardware, the signal should be checked in the graph to select the start point of the seizure occurrence, manually by entering the values or parsing from a text file which contains an array of the file name, time (ms) and the waveform data.
-With respect to this, we calculate pre-seizure, seizure and normal EEG.
+With respect to this, we calculate preseizure, seizure and normal EEG.
 We have arbitrary selected pre-seizure as ten seconds before the incidence of seizure, as per defined from the database.
 Twenty seconds before the seizure, is the start point of the normal EEG.
-Figure 2 shows a set of selected signals.

-The ADC of the UNO32 microcontroller connected to the National Instruments DAQ ADC, the advantage is that it provides flexibility to the user to design our with EEG signal by using the Signal Simulator from the signal processing toolbox or toolkit.
-In this mode we can also create customized signal equations with respect the approximation model of EEG signal and generate the signal in the LabVIEW user interface program.
+In figure 5, the ADC of the UNO32 microcontroller connected to the National Instruments DAQ ADC, the advantage is that it provides flexibility to the user to design our with EEG signal by using the Signal Simulator from the signal processing toolbox or toolkit.